 5. Improved relationships

-When team members know each other’s skills and knowledge, they can effectively leverage that information to assign tasks and responsibilities.
+When team members know each other’s skills and knowledge, they can well use that information to assign tasks and responsibilities.
 Knowing who excels in specific areas allows for better task delegation, which can lead to increased efficiency and productivity.

 6. Innovative solutions